miekg/gitopper/README.md

   BROKEN.
 * `BROKEN`: something with the service is broken, we're still tracking upstream.

-Maybe also a NOT-RUNNING? should that be monitoring???
+Maybe also a NOT-RUNNING?
+Or should that be monitoring???

 State transitions: